Which statement best defines electrolytic current flow?

 Prepare for the NACE CP1 Tester Exam with our quiz.
 Access flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam!

-The statement that best defines electrolytic current flow is the movement of cations toward the cathode.
-In an electrolytic cell, the process of electrolysis involves the dissociation of electrolyte into positively charged ions (cations) and negatively charged ions (anions).
+The statement that best defines electrolytic current flow highlights the movement of cations toward the cathode.
+In an electrochemical system, such as in electrolytic cells, current is primarily carried by the movement of ions within the electrolyte solution.

 Subscribe